NOAA-ORR-ERD/PyNUCOS/README.rst

 Unit names
 ----------

-Unit names are simple strings, and there are a lot of synonyms, both in ascii and Unicode formats.
+Unit names are simple strings, and there are a lot of synonyms, both in ASCII and Unicode formats.

-The full list of units and names is in the `NUCOS_unit_list.rst` file.
+The full list of units and names is in the ``NUCOS_unit_list.rst`` file.

 You can programmatically access the unit types, unit names, etc, via assorted utility functions::